EBUHOSU/ebuhosu/README.md

 > extra: blocking are for losers, we sit on them like men.

 question: why does this sound all so upscale?
-> answer: we utterly got no idea either :/
+> answer: we utterly got no idea 31ther :/

 question: what does 3?1! mean?
 > answer: three questions one answer! it is a reference from Dirk Gently's HOLISTIC DETECTIVE AGENCY.